 It has to be Push to Talk.
 It’s a project that has been incredibly challenging but also incredibly rewarding.
 The aim of Push to Talk was to create something that would make a difference in people’s lives, and I think we’ve achieved that.
-There’s been a really positive response from everyone involved, and it’s nice to know that all our hard work has paid off.
-We’ve also met loads of different people while the project’s been ongoing, so it’s impacted me on a personal level as well as professionally.
-I’m also really pleased with how the new branding for Push to Talk looks; I can’t wait to show it off!
+Everyone has responded positively, and it’s nice knowing that all our hard work has paid off.
+We met loads of new people throughout the project, which impacted me personally and professionally.
+I’m also pleased with how the new branding for Push to Talk looks – I can’t wait to show it off!

 What would be your ideal project to work on?

 I would love to create a big, interactive, creative project.
 Something along the lines of the River of Light trail along Liverpool’s waterfront at the moment; it looks fantastic.
 Or maybe something intricate and complex – I love a challenge!

 What has been your proudest achievement working with DefProc?

 I’d say growing our company from being just Pat and myself to having a small team working for us.
 I’m also proud that we’ve created a business that helps so many people transform their ideas into something innovative while we get to work on solving problems.
 Being able to grow and adapt, especially during the pandemic, is a massive achievement for me!